 At the first council meeting each April, the council shall elect one of its members as vice-mayor.
-The vice-mayor shall act as mayor during the temporary absence or inability of the mayor to perform the duties of the mayor.
+The vice-mayor shall act as mayor during the temporary absence or inability of the mayor to perform the duties of the office of the mayor.